Alcohol and Drug Clinician - CADS South at Te Whatu Ora - Health New Zealand Waitematā, Auckland

 - Co-located with cultural teams

 CADS are the largest Alcohol and other Drugs (AOD) service in New Zealand working with over 15000 people each year.
 CADS provide free community and inpatient AOD treatment from a number of locations across Auckland.
 CADS are committed to empowering the community to reduce harm with substances and to promote recovery and wellbeing.
-CADS has been working in the community for over 20 years.
+CADS have been working in the community for over 20 years.

 You will be an experienced professional (qualification in applied AOD studies, nursing, social work, counselling, psychology, occupational therapy or related fields) registered with DAPAANZ or equivalent professional body who is seeking an opportunity to work in a cohesive well supported team and further develop your AOD expertise.
 You will have relevant tertiary qualifications, excellent communication, assessment, treatment and referral skills, experience and expertise in working with clients and a clear problem solving approach.
 Group work experience highly regarded.